 - Further, many varieties of these works of Nature have become highly cultivated as decorative plants.
 Yet, the different forms of Crocus differ in one somewhat unexpected manner.
 That holds true because, depending upon the species, these delicate flowers bloom in either Autumn, Winter, or Spring.

-- Most notably, the early cultivation and harvesting of the unique type of Crocus began in the Mediterranean.
+- Most notably, however, these magnificent flowering plants first garnered attention for their beauty in ancient times.
+Evidence indicates that the early cultivation and harvesting of specific types of Crocus began in the Mediterranean.
 This practice predominantly occurred on the island of Crete.

 Crocus Physical Description

-Firstly, the majority of known Crocus forms grow as either cup-shaped, solitary, or salverform in nature.
+Since the term applies to so many individual species, physical differences quite naturally exist among them.
+Nonetheless, the group does collectively share certain characteristics.
+Firstly, the majority of known Crocus forms develop as either cup-shaped, solitary, or salverform in nature.
 The flower also typically tapers off into a narrow tube.

-The plant typically has a total of three stamens.
-Notably, the popular spice saffron derives from the stigmas of one particular species.
+Secondly, each of them shares another specific trait.
+This holds true due to the fact that the plant typically has a total of three stamens.
+Notably, the highly popular spice saffron derives from the stigmas of one particular species.
 That species bears the name of the Crocus sativus.
 This species generally blooms in the Autumn.